jmelnich/webpack-boilerplate/README.md

 This is why the url-loader has the limit property (see in webpack.config file).
 It is a size (in bytes) that will determine that the file is too big to serve it as a base64 URI.
 Instead, the file-loader will be used that will just copy your files.

+#### Babel:
+Allows using the latest versions of JavaScript and transpile files to ordinary JavaScript.
+For that, we need loader - 'babel-loader' and preset (babel-preset-env); Also, '@babel/core'.

 If you a happy with the package.json file, run
 ```